 At first, it seems that KNIM finally gets interesting.
-2 new characters appear and they must have been the most interesting and sane people in the entire cast.
+2 new characters appear, and they must have been the most interesting and sane people in the entire cast.
 Plus there is a new plot twist that is definitely worth something.
 I even started liking it!
 But, after a volume or two, KNIM goes back to being catastrophic.
-All that thanks to the disappearance of one of those very interesting characters (stop adding characters just for one volume come on!), and the second very interesting characters basically gets spit on the face, tripped, and kicked while being down.
+All that thanks to the disappearance of one of those very interesting characters (stop adding characters just for one volume come on!), and the second very interesting character basically gets spit on the face, tripped, and kicked while being down.
 And of course, we welcome girl H, I and J (2 of them are the useless to plot and misunderstanding types btw).
-And girl B is back and keep on falling and un-falling for guy (pattern), and the usual cliffhangers after cliffhangers and zoom on face while going "huh?".
+And girl B is back and keeps on falling and un-falling for guy (pattern), and the usual cliffhangers after cliffhangers and zoom on face while going "huh?".

 If you like non-stop drama, read it.
 If you consider romance slice of life flicks to be an exaggerated struggle for love, read it.

 If you see things like i do, flee!read more